fuzzygroup/blog/_drafts/thoughts-on-this-market-crash-and-buying-opportunities.md

 ## The Big Picture

 For any investing opportunity look at players with cash on hand.
 Companies with cash on hand will be able to weather this better.

+## Long Term Changes

+There are some interesting societal changes that might happen if this drags on long term:

+* The past 10 to 15 years have seen a resurgence in cities and people reveling in an urban lifestyle.
+And now that people are confined to apartments and working from home, this is already proving hard.
+If this drags on we may see people moving to the suburbs.
+*